-Structure of the Site Allocations DPD
+Structure of the Site Allocations Local Plan

-- 1.19 The site allocations and policy designations in this plan are arranged thematically by chapter, as follows: - Chapter 2 sets out the site allocations and policy designations relating to retail development; - Chapter 3 sets out the site allocations and policy designations relating to employment development; - Chapter 4 sets out the site allocations relating to housing development; - Chapter 5 sets out the site allocations relating to strategic previously developed sites in the green belt; - Chapter 6 sets out the site allocations and policy designations relating to open space; - Chapter 7 sets out the site allocations and policy designations relating to biodiversity; and - Chapter 8 sets out a small number of other, miscellaneous site allocations.
+- 1.11 The site allocations and policy designations in this plan are arranged thematically by chapter, as follows: - Chapter 2 sets out the site allocations and policy designations relating to retail development; - Chapter 3 sets out the site allocations and policy designations relating to employment development; - Chapter 4 sets out the site allocations relating to housing development; - Chapter 5 sets out the site allocations relating to strategic previously developed sites in the green belt; - Chapter 6 sets out the site allocations and policy designations relating to open space; - Chapter 7 sets out the site allocations and policy designations relating to biodiversity; and - Chapter 8 sets out a small number of other, miscellaneous site allocations. - Within each chapter, site allocations are arranged by Core Strategy sub area (see paragraph 1.2).